Kilnavert: History

 Achadh Fearta, home of stout heroes, where the tombs of our forebears lie side by side.
 Its name comes from the tombs of the noble Gaoidhil being placed unceasingly on that stone-strewn plain.

 Since the 5th century, Kilnavert has formed part of the church lands belonging to Kilnavert Church and so its history belongs to the ecclesiastical history of the parish.
-It would have belonged to the parish priest and the erenach family rather than the McGovern chief.
-In the 16th century these ecclesiastical lands in Templeport were seized in the course of the Reformation in Ireland and kept first by the English monarch and then in 1609 granted to the Anglican Bishop of Kilmore.
+It would have belonged to the clergy and the erenach family rather than the Magauran chief.
+In the 17th century these ecclesiastical lands in Templeport were seized in the course of the Plantation of Ulster and kept first by the English monarch and then in 1610 granted to the Anglican Bishop of Kilmore.

 On 26 October 1579 Pope Gregory XIII asked Richard Brady, the Bishop of Ardagh to settle a dispute where the parish priest of Templeport, Fergal Magauran, claimed the chapel of Cillfert was usurped by nobles.

 An Inquisition held in Cavan town on 20 June 1588 valued the total vicarage of Templeport at £10.

 An Inquisition held in Cavan town on 19 September 1590 found the church lands of Kilfert to consist of two polls of land at a yearly value of 2 shillings.

 By grant dated 6 March 1605, along with other lands, King James VI and I granted a lease of 2 polls of Kilfeart for 21 years at an annual rent of 5 shillings to Sir Garret Moore, 1st Viscount Moore.

 By grant dated 10 August 1607, along with other lands, King James VI and I granted a lease of the lands of Kilfearte containing 2 pulls for 21 years at an annual rent of £0-6s-6d to the aforesaid Sir Garret Moore, 1st Viscount Moore of Mellifont Abbey, County Louth.

 A survey held by Sir John Davies (poet) at Cavan Town on 6 September 1608 stated that- the ecclesiastical lands of Templeporte included 2 polls of Killfeart lying near the chaple of Killfeart which belongs to the church of Templeport.

 An Inquisition held in Cavan Town on 25 September 1609 found the termon land of Templeport included two polls of land adjoyninge to the chapple of Kilfert, out of which the Bishop of Kilmore was entitled to a rent of 12d per annum.
 The Inquisition then granted the lands to the Protestant Bishop of Kilmore.

 By a deed dated 6 April 1612, Robert Draper, the Anglican Bishop of Kilmore and Ardagh granted a joint lease of 60 years over the termons or herenachs of, inter alia, 2 polls in Kilfert to Oliver Lambart, 1st Lord Lambart, Baron of Cavan, of Kilbeggan, County Westmeath and Sir Garret Moore, 1st Viscount Moore, of Mellifont Abbey, County Louth.